LOUPE-PIT/back-end/README.md

 As of now our sender (to send the log) is located in this repository as LogHandler.WebApplicationSender.
 It contains a controller with a post endpoint, which posts a simple LogModel.

 #### Exchange & queue
 RabbitMQ (a message bus) is used to handle the exchange and queue.
-Messages/logs that run trough the message bus will stay in the queue in the case of a loghandler service failure.
+Messages/logs that run through the message bus will stay in the queue in the case of a loghandler service failure.
 When there is no failure the message/log will immediately be send to the Logconsumer.

 #### Consumer
 In this case the loghandler microservice is the consumer.
 In the project there is a separate LogModelConsumer.cs file which, as of now, displays the log in the console.